ltw-webdev-4/curriculum/pattern-library-set-up.md

       - label: "README.md"
         indent: 1
     code_before: |
       Now open up the README and type the following code.
-Be sure to substitute this Google Font URL with your own.
+Be sure to substitute this Google Font URL with your own. *Typekit works too.*
     code_lang: markdown
     code_file: "common/theme.css"
     code: |